-I BETT KIPLAGAT LINUS admission number BED /30063/82/DF do hereby declare that this research report on challenges faced by teachers in teaching visually impaired learners in an inclusive setting is entirely my own original work.
+I do declare that this research report on challenges faced by teachers in teaching visually impaired learners in an inclusive setting is entirely my own original work.

-It is not a duplication of similarly published work of any work of any scholar for academic purpose or neither has it been submitted to any other institutions of higher learning for the award of certificate, diploma or degree in special needs education.
+It is nor a duplication of similarly published work of any work of any scholars for academic purpose or neither has it been submitted to any other institutions of higher learning for the award of certificate, diploma or degree in special needs education.